andrej5elin/accelerate_fft/README.rst

     >>> np.allclose(fft.fft(a), np.fft.fft(a))
     True

-Also note that real transform in accelerate has a wierd format, and is not the same as numpy's rfft and rfft2.
+Note that real transform in accelerate has a wierd format, and is not the same as numpy's rfft and rfft2.
 Use :func:`unpack` or :func:`unpack2` to convert to numpy-like format::